Bernardtouck/frontend-foundations/README.md

 - Aligning images and content
 - Creating clear navigation links between pages

+### Day 2 – CSS Theming & Layout Structure
+- Creating and using a color palette
+- Applying consistent colors across pages
+- Using classes (`class=""`) and reusable components (`.btn`, `.home`, etc.)
+- Structuring CSS into logical sections
+- Adding background images and overlays
+- Styling the footer and links
+- Updating HTML to match new CSS classes

 ## 🎯 Objective
-Learn how to visually improve an existing HTML structure using CSS, without rewriting the HTML from scratch.
+- Learn how to visually improve an existing HTML structure using CSS, without rewriting the HTML from scratch.
+- Learn to improve existing HTML using clean CSS, without rewriting everything — just adding structure, styling, and reusability

 ## 🗂 Project structure
 ```